Joe Walsh: 1971–1975: Barnstorm

-In December 1971, after Walsh left the James Gang, Steve Marriott, frontman guitarist of Humble Pie, invited Joe to move to England and join his band, which Peter Frampton had left, but Walsh declined.
+In December 1971, after Walsh left the James Gang, Steve Marriott, frontman guitarist of Humble Pie, invited Walsh to move to England and join his band after Peter Frampton had departed, but Walsh declined.
 Instead he moved to Colorado and formed a band called Barnstorm, with drummer and multi-instrumentalist Joe Vitale, and bassist Kenny Passarelli, although both of their albums credited Walsh as a solo artist.
 They started recording their debut album immediately after forming, but at the time there were only Walsh and Vitale on these sessions.
 Chuck Rainey did the first bass tracks on the album but these were soon replaced by Passarelli.
 Walsh and Barnstorm released their debut album, Barnstorm, in October 1972.
 After taking a cue from Townshend, Walsh utilized the ARP Odyssey synthesizer to great effect on such songs as "Mother Says" and "Here We Go".
 Walsh also experimented with acoustic guitar, slide guitar, effects pedals, fuzzbox, talk box, and keyboards as well as running his guitar straight into a Leslie speaker 122 to get swirly, organ-like guitar tones.
 The album was a critical success, but had only moderate commercial success.
 The follow-up, The Smoker You Drink, the Player You Get, released in June 1973, was marketed under Walsh's name (although officially a Barnstorm album) and was their commercial breakthrough.
 It peaked at No. 6 on the US Billboard chart.
 The first and leading single, "Rocky Mountain Way", received heavy airplay and reached No. 23 on the US Top 40 chart.
-It featured new member, keyboardist Rocke Grace, and Walsh shared the vocals and songwriting with the other three members of the band.
+It featured a new member, keyboardist Rocke Grace, and Walsh shared the vocals and songwriting with the other three members of the band.
 As a result, a variety of styles are explored on this album.
 There are elements of blues, jazz, folk, pop, and Caribbean music.
 In 1974, Barnstorm disbanded and Walsh continued as a solo artist.

 In late 1974, Walsh played slide guitar on Vitale's debut solo album Roller Coaster Weekend.
 Walsh was taught the slide technique by Duane Allman, co-founder of the Allman Brothers Band with his brother Gregg, who had done a standout turn on Eric Clapton's 1970 Layla and Other Assorted Love Songs double-album as a drop-in contributor to Derek and the Dominos.

 Barnstorm's last tour was in the spring of 1975, shortly after Walsh joined the Eagles.